CoderByBlood/solos/README.md

 ## Philosophy

-  The solos philosophy is the configuraiton is great accerlerator to developing RESTful applications.
+  The solos philosophy is that configuration is great accerlerator to developing RESTful applications.

 ## Examples